 Indeed, traditional approaches to personalization often require managing complex personalization logic across multiple systems.
 The amount of time and effort necessary to maintain rule-based workflows is excessive and ultimately, ineffective.
 These workflows usually do not take other concurrent journeys into account.
 As a result, the interactions customers have across channels do not reflect their current context.

-Journey Orchestration Succeeds within a Journey Management Approach
+2. Embed Journey Orchestration within a Robust Customer Journey Management Program

 Getting personalization right pays dividends.
 Enterprises need an approach that enables them to interact with customers based on their unique journey context, not just their most recent interaction in a siloed touchpoint.